What better way to obtain ideas for your blog than straight from the horse’s mouth?

 My personal favourite benefit is that they’re quick to plan.

 Writing may not follow suit, but these questions naturally form the base for the H1 of your post.
-In some cases, outright using the question without modification is perfect for keyword targeting.
+In some cases, using the question outright, without modification, is perfect for keyword targeting.

 The post itself also follows a simple format: